tecobaba/dady-pr/readme.md

 <b>The playlists will not download but the proxy still runs the direct urls, Using the example below</b><br><br>
 How To Use EXAMPLE:<br>
 https://your.hugging.hf.space/proxy?url=https://new.newkso.ru/ddy6/***/mono.m3u8<br>
-See the json file for the stream urls or use the urls from the quick setup guide<br>
+See the json file for the stream urls,br>or use the urls from the quick setup guide below<br>

 <b>HuggingFace Setup</b><br>
 1, Download the docker file <a href="https://github.com/MarkMCFC/tfms.xyz/blob/main/Dockerfile">Dockerfile</a><br>